samsquire/ideas2/README.md

 # 70. Work spreadsheet

 I want to allocate computing resources to different purposes.
-I'd like a GUI like spreadsheet that lets me produce workloads for my computer.
+I'd like a GUI like spreadsheet that lets me allocate work to different CPUs or containers.

 # 71. Community Idea: Workloads